What Are Herbicides and How Do They Work?

 There are many options when it comes to herbicides, and just as many concerns and worries about side effects.
 When applied properly by your Agronomic Lawn Management team at a designated prescribed dosage, herbicides pose no risk to your or your family.
 Here are 4 noteworthy herbicide products and their facts.

-Triclopyr: This organic compound is used as a herbicide that targets broadleaf weeds.
+Triclopyr is an organic compound used as a herbicide that targets broadleaf weeds.
 It is found in many common products such as Weed-B-Gone and ORTHO Max.
 Triclopyr breaks down in soil with a half-life of around 60 days.
 Products containing the active ingredient of Triclopyr are safe for your lawn as long as it as applied at the proper dose.

 The herbicides we use are safe to use on your lawn.
 It is a common misconception to think that properly-applied products will cause damage to you or your lawn.
 “Toxicity level” refers to the amount of product that needs to be applied for the product to be determined as toxic.
 We always apply products well below their toxicity level.